ImroBr/phamwiki/FTA.md

 <img align="right" src="images/Fault-Tree-Analysis-FTA-functional-safety-measures-prevent-traffic-accidents-caused-by.png" width="425" height="319">

 Fault Tree Analysis (FTA) is a deductive top-down failure analysis tool.
-Starting at the root cause of a potential failure, a breakdown of composite parts is established to identify, analyze and mitigate undesired state of a system.
+Starting at the root cause of a potential failure, a breakdown of composite parts is established to identify, analyze and mitigate an undesired state of a system.
 This is usually done visually resembling a flowchart diagram, with downwardly cascading branches with corresponding probabilities and Boolean logical gateways into what is called a _fault tree_.
 Analysis of the fault tree can be used for:

 * Providing clarity and logical foundation directly starting from a failure or otherwise underised state.
-* Diagnosing and mitigating the caus(es) of a top event.
+* Diagnosing and mitigating the caus(es) of a potential failure [top event](#used-terminology).
 * A tool to assist in the design of a system, name to hope create (output/ lower level) requirement.
 * Optimize and minimize resources.
 * Substantiate compliance with system safety/ reliability requirements.